timdittmann/gnssrefl_jupyter_github/README.md

 # GNSS Reflectometry Jupyter Stack

-Jupyter Notebooks using the GNSS interferometric reflectometry code written by Kristine Larson.
-See https://github.com/kristinemlarson/gnssrefl
+Jupyter Notebooks for the GNSS interferometric reflectometry python package hosted at https://github.com/kristinemlarson/gnssrefl

 ### 1. Install Docker
 &ensp;&ensp; Pick your system and follow instructions on the Docker website.